We were excited that SourceFabric asked to stream 2 hours of ds106 radio for their program for World Radio Day.

 It helped me realize that ds106 Radio is, at least for me, that alternative narrative of possibility wherein we both share take culture that is meaningful to us freely as well as re-frame it more personally for one anotherâ€”we control the vertical and horizontal, which is just another way of saying the means of production.
 The idea of this platform flying in the face of controlled channels of distribution.

-World Radio Day: ds106 Radio Magic by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+World Radio Day: ds106 Radio Magic by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.